Unlocking the Full Potential of Digital Twins for Sustainable Ocean Futures

 All the Latest: News, Events, Publications, and More

-Ocean Seminar First Session on 26th March – The EU Digital Twin Ocean: A Signature Initiative of the EU Mission Restore our Ocean and Waters
+Ocean Seminar Second Session on 30th April – The ongoing construction of the EU Digital Twin of the Ocean (DTO)

-We are thrilled to invite you to our first session of TwinPolitics Ocean Seminar Series on Wednesday, 26th March 2025, from 17:00 to 18:30 (CET).
-Our guest speaker, Nicolas Segebarth,
+We are thrilled to invite you to our second session of TwinPolitics Ocean Seminar Series on Wednesday, 30th April 2025, from 17:00 to 18:30 (CET).
+Our guest speaker, Alain Arnaud,